 We found that having at least 4 CPUE and 2 harvests data points (D2) provided acceptable accuracy in estimates.
 Data quantity more than that did not cause significantly more biased estimates compared to the ideal scenario with the highest data quantity and most informative fishing history (D5-F3).
 Hence, we set 4 CPUE and 2 harvests as the minimum requirement for data.
-Populations with less data than this were excluded from our model fitting.
-After fitting the model, we evaluated the estimated exploitation rate and intended to exclude any results with a history of consistent low fishing pressure (highest exploitation rate less than 0.2).
-However, none of the populations met this criterion, which is not very surprising given that the analyzed populations were in lakes with high fishing activities and thus were prioritized and monitored by managers.
+Populations with less data than this were excluded from the analysis.
+After fitting the model, we evaluated the estimated exploitation rate with the intent to exclude any results with a history of consistent low fishing pressure (highest exploitation rate less than 0.2).
+However, none of the populations met this criterion, which is unsurprising given that the analyzed populations were in lakes with high fishing activities and thus were prioritized and monitored by managers.

-SI.3.
-Null model:
+3. Null model

 To test whether the estimates of warming effect came out by chance as an artefact of model structure, we compared the results from benchmark models with those from null models in which the time series of growing degree days (GDDs) were randomly re-ordered.
 For each population, the corresponding time series of GDDs were randomly re-ordered for twenty times and each time series was used to fit the model and estimate the warming effect.
-We found significantly stronger pattern of warming effect from benchmark models than that would be expected by chance from null models (Fig.SI.3.1).
+We found significantly stronger pattern of warming effect from benchmark models than that would be expected by chance from null models (Figure S3).

-SI.4.
-Sensitivity analysis:
+4. Sensitivity analysis

 Previous simulation studies have suggested that the shape parameter in Pella-Thomlison model is difficult to estimate accurately ().
-Here, to test the sensitivity of warming impact estimations to potential mismatch of shape parameters, we also fitted the data to two most commonly used surplus production models (i.e., Fox model and Schaefer model) that fixed shape parameters with different known values (Tab.
-SI.4.1).
+Here, to test the sensitivity of warming impact estimations to potential mismatch of shape parameters, we also fitted the data to two of the most commonly used surplus production models (i.e., Fox model and Schaefer model) that fixed shape parameters with different known values (Table SX).
 Additionally, to ensure that the magnitude of warming effect was not underestimated due to the confinement of the prior normal distribution, we conducted another sensitivity analysis in which the standard deviation of the normal distribution was increased from two (the benchmark model specification) to five.

-The results indicated that the estimation of the warming effect was robust to different shape parameter specification (Fig.SI.4.1).
+The results indicated that the estimation of the warming effect was robust to different shape parameter specification (Figure S4).
 The robustness of the estimation of the warming impact was also evident across different settings of prior ranges for the parameter.
-(Fig.SI.4.2).
+(Figure S4).

 Supplemental Figures